What is Lumbar Spinal Stenosis?

 Lumbar Spinal Stenosis Treatment

-LSS can be effectively treated using minimally-invasive and nonsurgical approaches.
-At Nuvo Spine, we choose conservative techniques that reduce pain and improve physical function.
+LSS can be effectively treated using minimally-invasive and nonsurgical treatments.
+At Nuvo Spine, we choose conservative treatment options that reduce pain and improve physical function.

 Your treatment plan will be custom-tailored to your needs, and may include a combination of the following: